ArunAryal/MathematicalExpressionAPI/README.md

 ## Overview

-The user draws a mathematical expression on a canvas in the frontend.
-The image is sent to this backend, which passes it through a deep learning model trained on the [MathWriting dataset](https://huggingface.co/datasets/deepcopy/MathWriting-human).
+The user draws a mathematical expression on the canvas in the frontend.
+The image is sent to the FastAPI backend, which passes it through a deep learning model trained on the [MathWriting dataset](https://huggingface.co/datasets/deepcopy/MathWriting-human).
+The model is automatically downloaded from Kaggle on first startup — no manual setup required.
 The model recognizes the expression and returns a LaTeX string.
 SymPy then evaluates the result where applicable — solving equations, evaluating integrals, derivatives, summations, and products, and simplifying plain expressions.

 ## Related Repositories